VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 - **#VandyHacks** - Fujifilm Polaroid Camera.
 Awarded to the best individual social media post (make sure to post with #VandyHacks and #VH5 and tag @VandyHacks). _Single winner only._

-- **MicroStrategy Grand Prize** - Nintendo Switch, Swag Backpack.
+- **MicroStrategy** - Nintendo Switch, Swag Backpack.
 Awarded to best use of MicroStrategy (Usher, Embedded Analytics or both!).

-- **MicroStrategy Raffle Prize** - $25 Starbucks Gift Card, Swag.
-Secure your hack with Usher API.

 - **Other Sponsor Prizes** - TBA.